Legal

 The Company implements and maintains the following security measures, detailed in full in Exhibit B:

-- Application-Layer Encryption: Customer Data in the proposals table is encrypted using AES-256-GCM with a per-user encryption key managed through the Company's application layer, stored in Vercel environment variables.
+• Application-Layer Encryption: Customer Data in the proposals table is encrypted using AES-256-GCM with a per-user encryption key managed by AWS Key Management Service (KMS).
+AWS credentials for KMS access are stored in server-side environment variables.

 15.2 Updates to Security Measures